 In a carrier, your cat will likely shut down and either relax or sleep most of the way.
 I highly recommend using a hard plastic cat carrier over a soft one.
 They will give your cat more protection and room.

 If you’d like, you can stop and feed the cats along the way; we chose not to.
 One, we wanted to avoid any accidents in the carrier and two, we have a cat who vomits.

 Instead, we free fed them in the hotel so they ate in the morning and evening and that was fine for them.
 They didn’t seem too hungry when we stopped for the night.

-Like feeding, you may want to stop and see if kitty needs to use the litter box.
+Like feeding, you may want to stop and see if your kitty needs to use the litter box.
 In our case, our cats didn’t relieve themselves at all during the six to eight hours we were in the car.
-Just to be safe, we put puppy pads in the bottom of the carrier.
+To be safe, we put puppy pads in the bottom of the carrier.

 To transport the litter box we left the cleaned out litter in the box and wrapped the whole thing up in a garbage bag.
 We also used the garbage bag as a makeshift litter mat under the box while in the hotel room.
 This cut down on litter mess in the room and made transport easier and cleaner.

 Hotels that allow cats